tmrhombus/UWA/README.md

 ```bash
 git clone https://github.com/tmrhombus/UWAnalysis.git
 ```
-Then you need to do a stupid hack: open JetMETCorrections/METPUSubtraction/src/PFMETAlgorithmMVA.cc and there are two sets of likes like
+Then you need to do a stupid hack, open ``JetMETCorrections/METPUSubtraction/src/PFMETAlgorithmMVA.cc`` and there are two sets of likes like

 ```
 <<<<<<